 This is a variation of my Potato Quinoa Patties.
-Many people prefer to eat sweet potatoes rather than white potatoes, so I created this recipe.
-Sweet potatoes are less starchy, so I add less quinoa (the starch is the only binder).
+Customers asked if they could use sweet potatoes instead of white potatoes (the preference of many), so I created this recipe.
+Sweet potatoes are less starchy, so I added less quinoa and a little garbanzo/chickpea flour as a binder.
 The quinoa needs to be cooled first and it works best by making the patties small.
-Make sure to cook the patties well before turning over to the other side, otherwise they will fall apart.
-If the patties start to stick, add a little more oil to the pan.
-I get great reviews with this recipe.
+Make sure to cook the patties well before turning over to the other side, otherwise they may fall apart.
+If the patties fall apart, add a little more garbanzo flour to the sweet potato mixture.
+This recipe is a big hit.
 Customers and co-workers around the store were flocking to my table the day I prepared these.
 The little patties were enjoyed by many!

 ½ cup cooked (and cooled) quinoa*

 2 packed cups of shredded uncooked sweet potatoes

 2 tablespoons garbanzo/chickpea flour

 Good quality coconut oil or vegetable oil for cooking

 *For this recipe I cook the quinoa with extra water to make it more soft and tender.
 I also add vegetable bouillon (instead of salt) to the water before cooking for extra-added flavor.